 You’ve thought about the cost

 Sarah’s parents financially supported her while she went to graduate school.
-Her high academic performance landed her a large scholarship her second (and final) year.
+Her high academic performance landed her a large scholarship for her second (and final) year.

 For Steve, grad school was a net gain.
-He secured a graduate teaching assistantship that paid his tuition plus income.
+He secured a graduate teaching assistantship that paid his tuition plus provided some income.
 Without that, he says, he might have sought a job that offered an employer tuition assistance program rather than take on student loans.

 “I think people may not realize the financial consequences of the debt they take on in grad school,” Vanessa warns.
 “Unless a person has a scholarship, savings, or someone who can help pay the grad school bill, they may want to hold off.”